 |General teasing||I am inadequate||Make it positive; EG ‘you’re so tidy’ not ‘you’re a neat freak’|

 The important thing to remember is we are all different and we all have our own way of communicating.
-Less sensitive people will not always understand the subtle ‘post prism’ spectrum of feelings, and sensitive people will not always be able to curb an emotional reaction.
+Less sensitive people will not always understand the subtle ‘post prism’ feelings spectrum, and sensitive people will not always be able to curb an emotion.
 But if we can learn that both ways of being are valid and words are a powerful translator for feelings, we stand a much better chance of meeting in the middle and being able to communicate effectively.